-Figure 2 shows a slope-angle map and derived from the USGS 2015 LiDAR data.
+Figure 2 shows a slope-angle map derived from the USGS 2015 LiDAR data.
 Figure 3 shows an aspect map.
 The orange and red colors on the slope map indicate potential avalanche starting zones.
 Most avalanche starting zones4 have slope angles of between 30 and 45 degrees.
 Northerly aspects that will accumulate a deeper and colder snowpack than other aspects.
 Southerly aspects will hold less snow causing surface roughness to reduce the probability and size of avalanches.
+However, prolonged storms can result in large avalanches on south-facing terrain.
 Prevailing winds will transport snow onto NE through SE aspects.
 Less common easterly winds can load starting zones above timberline on the east side of the Lake Fork.

 Avalanche tracks5 at the site range from incised gullies to sub-planar slopes.
 Some of the lower tracks turn abruptly at the main valley.
 The avalanche runout zones6 include relatively steep channels, valley bottoms and debris fans.
-Many of the runout zones at the site are relatively steep (>10-degrees) due to forests inhibiting the release of large avalanches.
+Many of the runout zones at the site are relatively steep (>10-degrees) because the size of avalanche releases is inhibited by forested starting zones.
 Exceptions occur above timberline and in disturbed areas such as the Mineslide path.

-Figure 3 shows evidence of an undocumented large avalanche at the Northside that destroyed forests at the site in the early 1960s.
+Figure 4 shows evidence of an undocumented large avalanche at the Northside that destroyed forests at the site in the early 1960s.
 This avalanche might have occurred during a major avalanche cycle in the southern Rocky Mountains that occurred in late January 1962.
 An avalanche cycle in the mid-1990s also extended into forested terrain at the southern end of the map area.